 At 16, Naby was flooded with European football enthusiasm but unsure of what to expect.

-Shockingly, a miracle finally came, he was called for trials by a French football academy by some French scouts who came visiting the country.
+Shockingly, a miracle finally came; he was called for trials by a French football academy by some French scouts who came to visit the country.

-Because they never handed him a professional contract of which monies were involved, his parents and relatives got confused.
+Because they never handed him a professional contract in which monies was involved, his parents and relatives got confused.
 As Naby Keita admitted;

 “They didn’t want me to go so far away and they were worried about how I would adapt to the new surrounding.
 They later realize it was a victory for the family, against poverty”

 Back then in his homeland, Naby was used to playing football with his friends.
-This time, he was with strangers who never laugh or played with him much but always wanting to keep to themselves.
+This time, he was with strangers who never laughed or played with him much but always wanted to keep to themselves.

 Naby Keita Rejection Story: